quiknode-labs/qn-oss/packages/libs/sdk/README.md

 We recommend using the example application to develop

+1. In `qn-oss` monorepo root directory, run `yarn install`
 1. cd `packages/apps/examples/sdk-api` from `qn-oss` monorepo root
-2. `cp .env.example .env` and add api key
+1. `cp .env.example .env` and add api key
-3. `nx serve apps-examples-sdk-api`
+1. `nx serve apps-examples-sdk-api`
-4. Then you can send requests to the API, for example: `curl http://localhost:3333/api/nftsByAddress/0xbc08dadccc79c00587d7e6a75bb68ff5fd30f9e0`
+1. Then you can send requests to the API, for example: `curl http://localhost:3333/api/nftsByAddress/0xbc08dadccc79c00587d7e6a75bb68ff5fd30f9e0`

 <br>